Configure Repositories in the Dashboard

 Note: To create a Code Policy and make it available to use in a Configuration follow the steps in Create a Natural Language Code Policy (opens in a new tab)

-1. Configure the Custom Code Policies
+1. Configure Code Policies

 • Enable Silent Mode to prevent results from appearing in the DryRun Security Pull Request comment.
 Results will still be available in the DryRun Security Dashboard.